vstanyshevskyy/obobruiko/content/questionnaires/yale-brown-obsessive-compulsive-scale-y-bocs.md

             text: Drive to perform behavior experienced as completely involuntary and over-powering, rarely able to even momentarily delay activity.
     bookConsultationButtonText: Book Consultation
+    contentAfterResults: >-
+      ## References

+      The Yale-Brown Obsessive-Compulsive Scale was originally developed by Wayne K. Goodman et al. and is widely recognized as a gold-standard measure for OCD symptom severity.
     copyButtonText: Copy the results
     results:
       - resultSummary: Sub-clinical state